He Zhi (Shu Han): Life

-He Zhi was born into a poor family however as a youth, he was generous and would help others.
+He Zhi was born in Shu County, which is present-day Chengdu, Sichuan.
+He was from a poor family however as a youth, he was generous and would help others.
 He grew up to be a strong and imposing man.
 During his meals, he would greatly eat and drink.
-He was also known as extravagant, was fond of music and women and would not exercise moderation in the things he liked.
+He was also known as extravagant, was fond of music and women, and would not exercise moderation in the things he liked.
 Because of this conduct, people didn't think highly of him.
 He would often dream of a mulberry tree growing out of a well and asked the meaning of this with the dream diviner Zhao Zhi (趙直).
 Zhao Zhi explained to him that seeing a mulberry tree growing out of a well is not something common but that mulberry tree may have some significance.
 He described to him that the word mulberry tree (桑) is composed of four "tens" (十) and a lower "eight" (八) hence he feared that his lifespan may not exceed this.
 He Zhi then laughed and answered that it was enough for him.

 Later, he served as an official in the commandery and was soon promoted to Assistant Officer Who Supervises the Army (督軍從事).
 During this time, Zhuge Liang was very strict and conscientious about the application of the different laws.
 He was reported by private sources that He Zhi was indulging in games and travels, didn't take his duties seriously and went to the prison he managed.
 Everyone was fearful except He Zhi who remained calm.
-He Zhi soon heard about this from a secret source and before Zhuge liang's arrival went from cells to cells, spoke with the prisoners and learned about their various situations.
+He Zhi soon heard about this and was informed of Zhuge Liang's imminent arrival.
+Therefore, he went from cells to cells, spoke with the prisoners and learned about their various situations.
 When at dawn, Zhuge Liang arrived.
 He Zhi knew perfectly about all the cases and answered with composure and clear explanations.
 Zhuge Liang was greatly impressed by him.